Credit Card Icon

 Beyond Exams: Additional Eye Care Services Covered by Medicaid

-Health assistance goes beyond routine eye exams, leading many to ask, does Medicaid cover eye exams?
-It also includes essential eye care services such as treatments for eye diseases and surgical procedures like cataract surgery.
-At Northwest Eye, we understand the importance of comprehensive eye care.
-We provide specialized treatments for:
+Health assistance goes beyond routine eye exams, leading many to ask, It also includes services such as treatments for eye diseases and surgical procedures like cataract surgery.
+At Northwest Eye, we understand the importance of coverage for adults can vary significantly by state.
+We provide information to check if Medicaid covers eye exams:

 1. Cataracts